erights/quasiParserGenerator/test/tinyses/tinyses.md

 Unlike the Ecma page, lexical productions in the TinySES grammar are named in all upper case.

-Unlike ES2017 and SES, TinySES has no semicolon insertion, and so does not need a parser able to handle that.
-However, TinySES must impose the `NO_NEWLINE` constraints from ES2017, so that every non-rejected TinySES program is accepted as the same SES program. `NO_NEWLINE` is a lexical-level placeholder that must never consume anything.
+Unlike EcmaScript and SES, TinySES has no semicolon insertion, and so does not need a parser able to handle that.
+However, TinySES must impose the `NO_NEWLINE` constraints from EcmaScript, so that every non-rejected TinySES program is accepted as the same SES program. `NO_NEWLINE` is a lexical-level placeholder that must never consume anything.
 It should fail if the whitespace to skip